zHaytam/SmartBreadcrumbs/README.md

 ## Documentation & Example

- - Documentation: A list of all the possible things you can do with SmartBreadcrumbs.
+ - [Wiki](https://github.com/zHaytam/SmartBreadcrumbs/wiki): A list of all the possible things you can do with SmartBreadcrumbs.
  - [RazorPagesAndMvc](https://github.com/zHaytam/SmartBreadcrumbs/tree/master/examples/RazorPagesAndMvc): An example project containing both MVC and Razor Pages pages.
 Check it out to see how SmartBreadcrumbs works.

 ## Usage